joelbrewster/Project1/README.md

  ```

 ##Reflection
-If I could redo it over again, I'd definately redo the javascript board logic with modulo.
+If I could redo it over again, I'd definitely redo the JavaScript board logic with modulo.

 ```
 var rowLength = 4;